 Wooden butcher blocks are a wonderful way to add both warmth and functionality to your kitchen, but these stellar surfaces require a little extra attention.
 Whether you’ve got a full integrated butcher block countertop, a collection of cutting boards, or an island that’s as utilitarian as it is aesthetically pleasing, here’s what you need to know—and do—to keep your butcher block in tip-top shape.

 Seal and Protect Your Countertops

-The first step in properly caring for your butcher block is to seal it.
+The first step in properly caring for your butcher block and other wood countertops is to seal them.
 Wood is a porous material, and it’s crucial that you keep germs and moisture at bay to preserve your family’s health and safety.
 Food-grade oils, like our wood cutting board oil, cure wood without adding dangerous chemicals that could leach into ingredients while you chop vegetables or knead dough.

 Use all-natural Pure Tung Oil to give your butcher block a lustrous finish.
 This product is FDA-approved for food contact, meaning you can utilize it in your kitchen without worry, and its natural honey color is ideal for integration in all kinds of color schemes.

 Both oils work as sealants, but pure tung oil has a slight edge in terms of durability and water resistance.
 Choose whichever option works best for you—however we always recommend avoiding cooking oils, oil-based stains, and polyurethane on your butcher blocks as they can go rancid or secrete dangerous chemicals.

 Mineral oil is often touted as a good way to protect and condition wood surfaces.
 But mineral oil can actually cause more harm than good when used on butcher block.
 We do not recommend using Mineral Oil on a butcher block because it can make it swell and warp.
 While Mineral Oil is food safe, it does have a few downsides.
 For example, food safe mineral oil is a non-drying oil, so some residue can get into your food, be ingested, or spread around the house.
 This also means it needs to be consistently reapplied as it is being removed from the wood over time.